 The departmental requirements found in this Handbook supplement those set by the MSU Graduate School.
 Complete program guidelines, prerequisites and requirements, and comprehensive examination information can be found in the MSU Graduate Catalog at the following URL.
 Students and advisors should refer to the catalog for the most current program information.

-http://catalog.montana.edu/graduate/letters-science/mathematical-sciences/ms-mathematics/
+Click here or visit the webpage http://catalog.montana.edu/graduate/letters-science/mathema tical-sciences/ms-mathematics/ to view the full catalog description.

 The department offers both thesis and non-thesis options for the master's program, but, in most cases, we advise students to follow the non-thesis option.
 In order to complete the degree in two years, a student typically takes six credits of coursework for each of two semesters and nine credits of coursework during each of the other two semesters.
 This degree requires the student to pass a written comprehensive examination.
-Refer to the Graduate Catalog for the description of the exam, and see Section 11 of this document for the minimum registration required in order to sit for the exam and other details.
+Refer to the Graduate Catalog for the description of the exam, and see Section 11 of this document for the minimum registration required in order to sit for the exam along with other details.

 As an addendum to the catalog description, note that each component of the M.S. comprehensive exam is graded as Ph.D. pass, M.S. pass, or fail.
 A Ph.D. level pass on both components of the M.S. written comprehensive exam indicates quality of work and display of mathematical maturity that is indicative of a strong promise of success in a Ph.D. program.
 Students enrolled in the M.S. program who are interested in pursuing a Ph.D. in Mathematics at MSU are encouraged to work toward the goal of attaining the Ph.D. level pass on the M.S. comprehensive exam.
-See Section 6 and the catalog description for more details.
+See Section 6 of this document and the catalog description for more details.